abcwcm/Hajjar2021_Blood/README.md

 For variant calling, the following tools were used: FreeBayesv1.0.2-33, VarScan v2.3.9, and HaplotypeCaller v3.6-0.
 Variants that were identified by all three tools were used for downstream analyses including annotation with SnpEff.

+The following figure demonstrates the bioinformatics workflow and tools.

 ![](figures/workflow.png)

 The `makefile` in [`processing/`](processing) contains the details of the code.